“TO DO” – FAVORITE THINGS!!!

 There is much to do in the Texas Hill Country and we are almost equal distances between San Antonio, Boerne, and Bandera…an easy drive to Fredericksburg, Johnson City, Comfort, San Antonio, New Braunfels/Gruene, San Marcos, and Austin (though a bit further).
 Here are a few of our CLOSE BY favorites:

 - FOOD: Backyard Bistro – Farm to Market options with a cute outside area.
 Music on many Saturday nights.
 Best “close by” restaurant plus wonderful home-made ice cream.
 Open on Thursday-Sunday afternoons only.

 - SHOPPING: Country Accents Antiques (it is in FRONT of the Backyard Bistro – making it a bit hard to find the Bistro… we think you’d enjoy checking out both!)

-- WINE: Withing walking distance (weekends only) and just two blocks down the hill is Timber Ridge Winery which sells bottles only of their two personal blends that are delightful.
+- WINE: Within walking distance (weekends only) and just two blocks down the hill is Timber Ridge Winery which sells bottles only of their two personal blends that are delightful.
 [If you want more established grapeyard vineyard locations, outside of Pipe Creek, here are some favorites.]

 Boerne — Antiques / Art / Great Food & Shopping!
-Year round parades, festivals and cultural events fill the air with music and merriment.
+Year round parades, festivals, and cultural events fill the air with music and merriment.
 The Kendall County Fair, Chocolate Walk, Berges Fest, Wings Over Boerne, Parade of Artists, Cibolo Songs & Stories, Harvest Moon Celebration, Abendkonzerte, Weihnachts Fest, Dickens on Main, Boerne Market Days and the Key to the Hills Rod Run are some of the activities that draw people from near and far away. http://www.visitboerne.org/

 Our recommended favorites include: